 Do like the Japanese do… in a traditional Ryokan spa retreat

 Ampersand adores ryokans.
 Literally translated as ‘traveller’s inn’, these havens of relaxation offer so much more than a place to rest one’s head.
-Sumptuous kaiseki traditional meals often served in-room, hot spring baths that can be privately used, lovingly arranged gardens… which all looks so picture-perfect that one seems destined to do something out of place.
+Sumptuous 'kaiseki' traditional meals often served in the comfort of your own room, hot spring 'onsen' baths that can be privately used, lovingly arranged Zen gardens… which all looks so picture-perfect that one seems destined to do something out of place.
 Like the time I realised with horror that my mother had added her own careening lines to a zen gravel garden by trundling a wheelie case across it.
 We passed the garden again fifteen minutes later and the patterns had been restored, a gentle reminder for us to go with the ryokan’s harmonious rhythms and arrangements.

 For more tips or to find out about Ampersand Travel's tailor-made Japan holidays